 Remove and Repair Corrosion When Possible

 The cost of repairing carbon steel assets, though significant, is usually far less than the cost of replacing equipment.
 This effort is most effective if corrosion is identified early enough for it to be addressed with economic efficiency.
 The second part of the equation effective removal and repair of corrosion.

 It’s valuable to establish protocols for disabling equipment during repairs in ways that minimize the disruption to operations and ensure the safety of the maintenance staff.
 With skilled technicians who can address existing corrosion and a maintenance schedule that allows your team to account for planned downtime, you can extend the life of your carbon steel assets while reducing the impact on your organization’s bottom line.

 Develop an Equipment Replacement Plan

 Develop plans to expedite the process for new steel assets to be ordered, shipped, and installed to ensure efficient asset replacement.
-Your replacement process should be continually improving; an effective replacement plan develops over time, evolving from the positive and negative experiences of the previous replacement process.
+Your replacement process should be continually improving; a cost effective replacement plan develops over time, evolving from the positive and negative experiences of the previous replacement process.

 Apply a High-Performing Anti-Corrosion Coating

 Mitigating corrosion starts by insulating the carbon steel asset as early as possible.
 The surest way to manage the life of carbon steel is to stop rust in its tracks.
 EonCoat’s Corrosion Protection Coating is easily applied to the surface of carbon steel assets, dries within minutes, and chemically bonds with the steel to provide unbeatable, long-lasting protection.

 What distinguishes EonCoat from traditional coatings on the market is its durability, longevity, low cost of application, and personal and environmental safety.
 EonCoat is engineered to provide long-term protection even if the surface of the asset is scratched, scraped, or dented.
 Apply EonCoat’s Corrosion Protection Coating to the surface of new and existing carbon steel assets to reduce the costs associated with managing corrosion.
 Inspectors still have the responsibility to monitor these assets, but since EonCoat leaves them so thoroughly protected, they will rarely require intervention.